rajurai/ProjectMyGit/README.md

 The architecture is based on decentralized peer-to-peer gateway interactions.
 As per the diagram below all gateways are peer managed by different organization and can be a client/service based on transaction flow.
 Gateway exposes high performance Thrift RPC API and communication between gateways will happens on RPC.
 RPC APIs are required to support single endpoint, inter-gateway trust and performance.

-Communication between gateway and underpinning cloud happens on platform native protocol; as mentioned gateway follows plug-able design paradigm to communicate with underpinning cloud.
+Communication between gateway and underpinning cloud happens on platform native protocol; as mentioned gateway follows plugable design paradigm to communicate with underpinning cloud.

 The gateway also exposes REST APIs which is needed to support uniform REST API requirements, which makes it platform agnostic.